-The bow thruster circuit is protected by a fuse or circuit breaker and emergency shut off button/battery switch located in the forward bilge compartment below the V-Berth.
+The bow thruster circuit is protected by a fuse or circuit breaker and emergency shut off button/battery switch located in the forward bilge compartment.
 It is activated automatically when the thruster control panel is switched on and turns off when the panel is deactivated.
 It can also be activated manually with the red knob on the switch.